-(a) Restricted cash borrowing are related to cash borrowed under lending arrangements used in the process of managing customer cash supply chains, which is currently classified as restricted cash and not available for general corporate purposes. (b) Title to cash received and processed in certain of our secure Cash Management Services operations transfers to us for a short period of time.
-The cash is generally credited to customers' accounts the following day and
+(a) Restricted cash borrowings are related to cash borrowed under lending arrangements used in the process of managing customer cash supply chains, which is currently classified as restricted cash and not available for general corporate purposes.
+Due to the change of contractual arrangements with banks in the third quarter of 2020, these funds no longer fall under the definition of restricted cash borrowings. (b) Title to cash received and processed in certain of our secure Cash Management Services operations transfers to us for a short period of time.
+The cash is generally credited to customers' accounts the following day and we do not consider it as available for general corporate purposes in the management of our liquidity and capital resources and in our computation of Net Debt.